The 100-pound dog is recovering now after his injuries during a hiking trail

 “We put him in a rescue harness and then one of our members hiked the dog back to the helicopter,” Blown said.

-Duke was over 100-pounds and in pain from his paw injuries, but he stayed calm during the entire rescue.
-In fact, he felt pleased that his rescuers picked him up.
+Duke was over 100 pounds and in pain from his paw injuries, but he stayed calm during the entire rescue.
+He felt pleased that his rescuers picked him up.

 “You would think that [when] picking up a big dog and carrying them, they might get upset,” Blown said.
 “But when we got him into the helicopter and put him down there, he looked pretty happy.”